 A generator to power 120-volt appliances is available on many larger fifth wheels.

-This option will add a significant cost to the trailer but might be something worth having.
+This option will add a high cost to the trailer but might be something worth having.

-Generators are located in the basement storage area under the front of the rig.
+Generators 'live' in the basement storage area under the front of the rig.